How to Build a Bigger and Straighter Upper Back

 Once you’re happy with your back posture while lifting weights, you can skip these drills and just keep doing more traditional back strengthening exercises, such as rows, chin-ups, front squats, and deadlifts.

 Still, when you do your normal upper-back training, be mindful of how often you use your neck and lower back.
-While they can help you lift more weight, its good to diversify your movement to improve adaptability and decrease the occurrence of overuse.
+While they can help you lift more weight, it’s good to diversify your movement to improve adaptability and decrease the occurrence of overuse.

 My Posture: Before and After